 Gifts of Real Estate

-A current, outright donation of real estate would allow your gift to make a difference at the Rhode Island College Foundation now and could generate significant tax savings.
-Leaving real estate to the RIC Foundation through your will or living trust is an efficient way to make a meaningful gift in the future without impacting your current lifestyle.
+A current, outright donation of real estate would allow your gift to make a difference at the Rhode Island College Alumni and Foundation now and could generate significant tax savings.
+Leaving real estate to the RIC Alumni & Foundation through your will or living trust is an efficient way to make a meaningful gift in the future without impacting your current lifestyle.

 What are the benefits?